opendott-smartcities/II/D13_deployment-datasets/reuse-city/ethics/README.txt

 # Ethics

-The reuse.city co-design lab needs to adhere to Northumbria University's [ethics guidance](https://www.northumbria.ac.uk/research/ethics-and-governance/).
+The reuse.city co-design lab needs to adhere to Northumbria University's ethics guidance (https://www.northumbria.ac.uk/research/ethics-and-governance/).
 The study was approved by the University Ethics system on 16.02.2021 under reference number 28431.
 The application can be found below.

 ## Title